caiolauro/nubankAccount/README.md

 # Get Nubank Account Information

 ## Description
-Use of pynubank API developed by @andreroggeri to build a simple data ETL with Python using Google Sheets to load the downloaded data.
+Use of pynubank API developed by @andreroggeri to build a simple data ETL with Python using Google Sheets API to load the downloaded data.

 ## References:
 - https://github.com/andreroggeri/pynubank